mitschabaude/montgomery/README.md

 `startThreads(n)` spins up a pool of `n` workers (defaults to `availableParallelism()`); `stopThreads()` terminates it.
 Safe to call before or after curve creation: the library tracks which curves exist and resegments their memory when the thread count changes.

-If you skip `startThreads`, the MSM transparently falls back to single-threaded execution on the main thread, without any overhead compared to a dedicated single-threaded implementation.
+If you skip `startThreads`, the library transparently falls back to single-threaded execution on the main thread, without any overhead compared to dedicated single-threaded implementations.

 ## Random points